vilmamuco/cyto-demo/README.md

 - Refactoring the backend code (multiple redundand functions)
 - Better deployment.
   Using `docker compose` to lanch all three services together
-- change style of selected node while adding an edge or editing a node
-- un-select a node by clicking into empty canvas space